abhi270900-debi/labor_market_analysis/README.md

 Representation: The nursing workforce remains predominantly White (68.2%), though Black (11.6%) and Asian (9.3%) representation is significant compared to other professional sectors.

-The "Reverse" Wage Gap: Analysis reveals that Asian Registered Nurses earn the highest average annual wage (~$82,600), significantly out-earning White nurses (~$60,900).
+The "Reverse" Wage Gap: Analysis reveals that Asian Registered Nurses earn the highest average annual wage of about $82,600, significantly out-earning White nurses, who earn only an average of $60,900.
 Black nurses also show a wage premium over White nurses.

 Interpretation: These disparities likely reflect geographic sorting, where minority nurses are disproportionately employed in high-cost-of-living urban centers (e.g., NYC, California) where nominal wages are higher.